 A summer holiday in Manchester brings new life to the city – festival artists and market traders replace the football crowds and university students.
 Book a summer hotel in Manchester to see this always lively city take on fresh burst of energy.

 Summer holidays in London mean sunny afternoon walks and long evenings watching the sunset from a hilltop.
 Festivals light up the South Bank, and cricket matches mark a quintessentially English summer day.
 Book a London hotel for a summer break to enjoy the vibrant capital in its warmest season.

 Holidays in the Cotswolds take in limestone villages, classic English manor houses and hillside gardens.
 Cotswold hotels place you at the heart of the rural life that makes the region a magnet for outdoor types.

 Over a million arts fans opt for a summer break in Edinburgh during the festival season, but there’s much more besides.
-Book an Edinburgh hotel for summer sunshine and long evenings, alfresco dining and colourful blooms.
+Book an Edinburgh hotel for summer sunshine and long evenings, alfresco dining and colorful blooms.

 Edinburgh is a compact city, so you can squeeze a lot into a short break in Edinburgh.
 Book an Edinburgh hotel and explore Scotland’s multi-faceted capital in its medieval, Georgian and dockside quarters.

 Families flock to the seaside for paddling and surfing, fish and chips and all the fun of the fair.
 Make your family day out one to remember with this guide to the top 10 family-friendly things to do in Brighton.

 Traditional Celtic music, a cosmopolitan café culture and underground rock gigs make up the melting pot of Glasgow nightlife.
 Book a Glasgow hotel close to this welcoming city centre.